Skip to content

 Does 10x work with Lambda and serverless

 Yes.
-Edge apps run as persistent sidecars, so they don't apply directly to ephemeral Lambda functions.
+The DaemonSet Reporter and the Receiver sidecar both assume a long-lived host with a forwarder, so they don't apply directly to ephemeral Lambda functions.
 For serverless workloads:

-• Cloud Reporter — analyzes Lambda log costs via your log analyzer's API (Datadog, CloudWatch, Splunk).
-Read-only, no Lambda modification needed
+• MCP server — the SIEM-sample tool analyzes Lambda log costs via your log analyzer's API (Datadog, CloudWatch, Splunk).
+Read-only, agentless, on-demand — no Lambda modification needed.

-• Storage Streamer — archives Lambda logs to S3 and streams selected events to your analyzer on-demand
+• Retriever — archives Lambda logs to S3 and streams selected events to your analyzer on-demand.

-Pricing for serverless is based on Cloud Reporter and Storage Streamer pods in your cluster, not on the number of Lambda functions.
+Pricing for serverless is based on the Retriever pods in your cluster, not on the number of Lambda functions.

 How does 10x differ from log forwarders (Fluentd, OTel, Fluent Bit)